 Existing products and services are regularly tested against the changing customer needs based on PARP.
 In addition, work processes at customers are tested on the basis of a customer journey.
 In this context, a process from the first to the last step is presented to customers and their comments are taken into account in order to improve the process so that it better meets the needs and expectations of the customer.
 Ultimately this can be seen in the customer's valuation as measured by the Net Promoter Score (NPS).

-The risks due to outsourcing are mitigated by periodically monitoring Service Level Agreements, controls based on ISAE3402 reports and various control measures and consultation structures.
-This includes process change management, periodic risk analyses and detective controls.
+The risks due to outsourcing are mitigated by periodically monitoring Service Level Agreements and controls based on ISAE3402 reports.

 Quality control